BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 16:15 And Hagar bare Abram a son: and Abram called his son's name, which Hagar bare, Ishmael.

+16:16 And Abram was fourscore and six years old, when Hagar bare Ishmael to Abram.

+17:1 Ans when Abram was ninety years old and nine, the LORD appeared to Abram, and said unto him, I am the Almighty God; walk before me, and be thou perfect.

+17:2 And I will make my covenant between me and thee, and will multiply thee exceedingly.

+17:3 And Abram feel on his face: and God talked with him, saying 17:4 As for me, behold, my covenant is with thee, and thou shalt be a father of many nations.

+17:5 Neither shall thy name any more be called Abram, but thy name shall be Abraham; for a father of many nations have I made thee.

+17:6 And I will make thee exceeding fruitful, and I will make nations of thee, and kings shall come out of thee.

+17:7 And I will establish my covenant between me and thee and thy seed after thee in their generaions for an everlasting covenant, to be a God unto thee, and to thy seed after thee.

+17:8 And I will give unto thee, and to thy seed after thee, the land wherein thou art a stranger, all the land of Canaan, for an everlasting possession; and I will be their God.

+17:9 And God said unto Abraham, Thou shalt keep my covenant therefore, thou, and thy seed after thee in their generations.

+17:10 This is my covenant, which ye shall keep, between me and you and thy seed after thee; Every man child among you shall be circumcised.

+17:11 And ye shall circumcise the flesh of your foreskin; and it shall be a token of the covenant betwixt me and you.

+17:12 And he that is eight days old shall be circumcised among you, every man child in your generations, he that is born in the house, or bought with money of any strangerm which is not of thy seed.

+17:13 He that is born in thy house, and he that is bought with thy money, must needs be circumcised: and my covenant shall be in your flesh for an everlasting covenant.

+17:14 And the uncircumcised man child whose flesh of his foreskin is not circumcised, that soul shall be cut off from his people; he hath broken my covenant.

+17:15 And God said unto Abraham, As for Sarai thy wife, thou shalt not call her name Sarai, but Sarah shall her name be.

+17:16 And I will bless her, and give the a son also of her: yea, I will bless heer, and she shall be a mother of nations; kings of people shall be of her.

+17:17 Then Abraham fell upon his face, and laughed, and said in his heart, Shall a child be born unto him that is an hundred years old? and shall Sarah, that is ninety years old, bear?
+17:18 And Abraham said unto God, O that Ishmael might live before thee!
+17:19 And God said, Sarah thy wife shall bear thee a son indeed; and thou shalt call his name Isaac: and I will establish my covenant with him for an everlasting covenant, and with his seed after him.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the